LordMahi19/ASL-detection-android/README.md

 # Sign language prediction based on hand landmark using tensorflow lite.

+This project is continuation of this [project](https://github.com/LordMahi19/ASL-detection-tensorflow-model).
+Please visit that repository first for more insight.

 Welcome to the Hand Landmarker Android example project!
 This project demonstrates how to use hand landmark detection in an Android application to predict sign language characters using a TensorFlow Lite model trained in an earlier repository.

 ## Table of Contents